Frequently asked questions

 Can I submit a hardcopy nomination?

 The Queensland Training Awards nominations process is only available online via the online nomination portal.
-Unfortunately we cannot accept hardcopy applications, including attachments.
+Unfortunately, we cannot accept hardcopy applications or attachments.

 Is there a nomination size limit?